Moonware/cordova-cameraplus-testapp/README.md

     cordova platform add android
     cordova build android

-Please refer to https://github.com/moonware/cordova-cameraplus.git for additional info about the plugin itself.
+Please refer to https://github.com/moonware/cordova-cameraplus for additional info about the plugin itself or if you are interested in contributing to this plugin.

 If needed, install **Cordova** and **Ionic** using the following: